 - Be properly hydrated before, during and after practice

 - Gradually increase the intensity of practice over the course of a few days

 - Increase the amount of sodium in your diet for the first days of practice to make up for sweat salt loss

 - Have cooling methods available during practice (ice towels, ice tubs)

 - Take breaks frequently to avoid your body overheating

 - Get plenty of sleep the nights before practices

-Make sure to monitor for signs of EHS, heat exhaustion and heat syncope during the initial days of acclimatization.
+Make sure to monitor for signs of exertional heat stroke (EHS), heat exhaustion and heat syncope during the initial days of acclimatization.
 Having an athletic trainer available on-site before, during and after practice can help monitor athletes for exertional heat illnesses.
-When practicing or having an event in a hot and humid environment, assessment of risk can be made using a Wet Bulb Globe Temperature (WBGT) monitor.
+When practicing or having an event in a hot and humid environment, assessment of risk can be made using a Wet Bulb Globe Temperature monitor.